Texas Attorney General Ken Paxton - March 4th, Hour 3

 And one of the problems conservatives have had historically on college campuses is they get shouted down.

-If they were invited to speak, they get protested and they never get to utter a word because then their safety, you know, becomes a question and an issue that has to be dealt with.
+If they were invited to speak, they get protested and they never get to utter a word because then their safety becomes a question and an issue that has to be dealt with.

-You know, look at, for example, Riley Gaines at, you know, goes to one university, is speaking and gets chased off the stage, you know, hit in.
+Look at, for example, Riley Gaines goes to one university, is speaking and gets chased off the stage, hit in the process, and is even in the room with a law enforcement officer.

 I had an occasion not that long ago after the terror attacks in Israel.